IntegralPilot/breadcrumbs-rs/README.md

 log!(LogLevel::Info, "test_channel", "Test log message");
 ```

-Access a traceback of log messages from anywhere with the `traceback!` macro or its varients:
+Access a traceback of log messages from anywhere with the `traceback!` macro or its variants:
 ```rust
 use breadcrumbs::{traceback, traceback_channel, traceback_level, LogLevel};